 Vitamins in large doses can cause damage to the lining of the digestive tract, and could also cause liver and kidney damage.
 Read our article on the dangers of vitamin D for dogs.

 An unknown substance in macadamia nuts may cause weakness, depression, vomiting, tremors and hyperthermia in dogs.
 Signs usually appear within 12 hours of ingestion and last approximately 12 to 48 hours.

 Dogs lack the amounts of lactase enzyme necessary to break down the lactose in milk.
 This can result in gastrointestinal upsets and diarrhoea, especially in puppies.

 Small amounts of milk can be given to adult cats as a treat without problems in most cases.

 Large amounts of nutmeg may cause tremors, seizures and central nervous system damage.

 The onion family, whether raw or cooked, contains toxins which can damage red blood cells and cause anaemia.
 Some dog food and treats may contain very small amounts of garlic which shouldn’t cause any problems but it is not recommended.

 Leftovers will not provide your pet with proper nutrients and are usually too rich or fatty for dogs.
 Pets fed quantities of human foods are rarely as healthy as they could be.
 Sugary foods contribute to dental disease.

-Xylitol is an artificial sweetener used in many products overseas such as chewing gum, sweets, and toothpaste.
-In Australia, it is less commonly used but can be found in some confectionery and as a product similar to granular sugar.
+Xylitol is an artificial sweetener used in many products such as chewing gum, sweets, and toothpaste.
+Click here for a list of products containing xylitol n Australia.